1EdTech/lti-1-3-php-library/README.md

 Everything is set to return the resource to the platform.
 There are two methods of doing this.

-The following method will output the html for an aut-posting form for you.
+The following method will output the html for an auto-posting form for you.
 ```php
 $dl->output_response_form([$resource]);
 ```